markhuot/craft-pest/README.md

 ./craft pest/test
 ```

-Handles the setup and installation of [Pest PHP](https://pestphp.com) in to [Craft CMS](https://craftcms.com).
+Handles the setup and installation of [Pest](https://pestphp.com) in to [Craft CMS](https://craftcms.com).
 This allows you to write tests that look something like this!

 ```php
 it('loads the homepage')